-NYSED will continue to collect and monitor student data to ensure that this waiver request will not negatively impact the participation rate for subgroups for the NYS Grade 7 Mathematics Test, the Regents Examinations in mathematics, the NYS Grade 8 Intermediate-Level Science Test, or the Regents Examinations in science, and to ensure that effective decisions are being made to apply the allowance to those students who will benefit from it the most.
-As of 2015, accountability reports in the New York school report cards report combined proficiency data for students who took the grade-level assessments and students who took the advanced assessment in lieu of the grade level assessment.
-Under this waiver, New York will continue to report these data.
+NYSED will continue to collect and monitor student data to ensure that this waiver request will not negatively impact the participation rate for subgroups for the NYS grade 6 or 7 mathematics test, the Regents examinations in mathematics, the NYS grade 8 intermediate level science test, or the Regents examinations in science, and to ensure that effective decisions are being made to apply the allowance to those students who will benefit from it the most.
+As of 2015, accountability reports in the NYS school report cards report combined proficiency data for students who took the grade level assessments and students who took the advanced assessment in lieu of the grade level assessment.
+Under this waiver, NYSED will continue to report these data.